sbslee/streamlit-openai/README.md

 the function) and `function` (the actual callable method).

 ### Image Generation Example
-You can create a custom function that generates an image based on a given prompt.
-Below is an example of a custom function that generates an image based on a given prompt:
+You can create a custom function to generate an image from a given prompt.
+Below is an example:

 ```python
 import streamlit as st